Anvayt24/Hustle-Mate/README.md

 Multi-agent protocol (AutoGen)

 # 🛠 In Progress
-Reminder agent
+agent to agent protocol,
-Resource finder agent
+MCP server (under the hood)